 - Makes 30 cookies

-- 2. In a large mixing bowl, whisk together the eggs, sugar, salt, and almond or vanilla extract.
+In a large bowl, whisk together the eggs, sugar, salt, and almond or vanilla extract.
 Blend in the coconut until it is completely moistened.
-This is not supposed to be a batter, but rather well-moistened clumps of coconut.
+This is not supposed to be a batter but rather well-moistened clumps of coconut.

-- 3. Drop generous teaspoonfuls onto the baking sheet, and bake them for 20 to 25 minutes, or until the macaroons are golden brown with crisp edges.
-Transfer them to a rack to cool.
+Drop generous teaspoonfuls of the cookie dough on the baking sheet.
+Bake for 20 to 25 minutes, or until the macaroons are golden brown with crisp edges.
+Transfer the macaroons to a rack to cool.

 - Easter Bunny Nests

-- Once the macaroons are on the cookie sheet, tuck a jelly bean or two into the top of each one before baking.
+Once the macaroons are on the baking sheet, tuck a Jordan almond or a jelly bean or two atop each one before baking.

 - Chocolate Macaroons

-- Prepare the recipe as above, adding 3 to 4 tablespoons unsweetened cocoa powder to the egg mixture; or, alternatively, blend in 1/2 cup chocolate chips with the coconut.
+Prepare the recipe as above, adding 3 to 4 tablespoons unsweetened cocoa powder to the egg mixture; or, alternatively, blending in 1/2 cup chocolate chips with the coconut.

 - Rainbow Macaroons

-- Nothing is better for a little-kid party than tinted macaroons.
-Imagine Day-Glo pink, Kelly green, and taxicab yellow.
-Add 2 to 3 drops of the food coloring of choice to the coconut.
+Add 2 to 3 drops food coloring of choice to the coconut.
 Toss to evenly color the strands before adding it to the rest of the ingredients.

 - Coconut Nut Macaroons

-- Prepare the recipe as above, adding 1/2 to 2/3 cup nuts — from coarse-chopped almonds, to pistachios, to hazelnuts — to the coconut mixture.
+Prepare the recipe as above, adding 1/2 to 2/3 cup nuts—coarse-chopped almonds, pistachios, or hazelnuts—to the coconut mixture.

 I love these coconut macaroons.
 Love.
 They’re sweet and chewy and coconut-y and much too easy to whip up at a moment’s notice.
 I couldn’t bring myself to have them for breakfast, however.
 The coconut macaroons remind me a bit of the coconut layer of Samoas/Caramel deLites.
 I might try drizzling the next batch with some caramel and chocolate just to get a fix (we don’t know any Girl Scouts right now).
 The macaroons turned out better when I let the well-moistened clumps of coconut, as Lynne and Sally describe them, sit for 30 minutes before baking.